Uberspace/manual/source/web-headers.rst

 Removing security headers
 -------------------------

-Just like any header you set yourself, the default headers can be removed using ``web header del``:
+Just like any header you set yourself, the default headers can be suppressed using ``web header suppress``:

 .. code-block:: console

-  [isabell@philae ~]$ uberspace web header del / Strict-Transport-Security
+  [isabell@philae ~]$ uberspace web header suppress / Strict-Transport-Security
   Deleted header "Strict-Transport-Security" for / [isabell@philae ~]$ uberspace web header list
   /